"I see my son in the eyes of every child I meet."

 With that, Faye set out on a journey that would bring her many sons and daughters.
 She decided to open a youth center.
 Faye started holding meetings in her home two weeks after her son’s death.
 She invited family and friends to help develop her vision for a positive response to her son's murder.
 Ted Hayes of Home for the Homeless was Dunnie’s close friend.
 Dunnie had his own troubles before meeting Ted and changing his life.
 In his last years, Dunnie worked with Home for the Homeless attending public meetings and protests.
 Ted attended Dunnie's funeral and repast.
 There, Faye told him she wanted to honor her son in a way that would make him proud.
 Ted agreed to chair the weekly living room discussions, where he pointed out the need for sacrifice and diligence.

 Our founder Myrtle Faye Rumph (far left rear) at LA City Hall on our first field trip after the center opened in 1990.
-Our current executive director, Naomi McSwain, Mrs. Rumph's niece, is far right rear.
+Our past executive director, Naomi McSwain, Mrs. Rumph's niece, is far right rear.
 Councilman Robert Farrell is center rear.
 Our first four students are pictured in overalls: Brett and Lamar (front 3rd and 4th from left) and Devlan and Jason (rear 4th and 3rd on right).

 After three months, the group started taking kids from a local church on field trips.
 They also attended various community meetings and consulted with directors of various nonprofit agencies to see what else was being done.
 Finding only five youth centers in the city, including People Who Care and four Teen Posts, in 1990 Faye rented a two-room storefront at 9115 S. Western Ave., next door to the moving and storage business she owned with her husband.
 She called the people from her living room discussions to help open the youth center they had dreamed about.
 The group helped clean and furnish the building, also forming a board that later named the new nonprofit agency the Al Wooten Jr. Heritage Center to remind people of the legacy that led to the center's existence.